Janine Heiner Buchanan,

 At CBANA, Janine developed a keen interest in the intersection of property law, housing policy, community safety, and quality of life.
 When SafeWays emerged from CBANA as a nonprofit organization, she had the opportunity to implement and expand upon the protocols and field techniques she helped develop at CBANA.
 As SafeWays’ Senior Analyst and Director of Property Research, Janine was instrumental in developing property inspection protocols and certification standards.
 Having further refined her approach to place-based community safety strategies and interventions at Habitat, Janine is eager to bring the SafeWays Certification Program to scale in Shelby County.

-In addition to maintaining a license to practice law in the State of California, Ms. Heiner Buchanan is certified as a Crime Prevention through Environmental Design (CPTED) Specialist by the American Crime Prevention Institute and as a Master Home Environmentalist by the American Lung Association.
+In addition to maintaining a license to practice law in the State of California, Ms. Heiner Buchanan is certified as a Crime Prevention through Environmental Design (CPTED) Specialist by the American Crime Prevention Institute.
+She has earned the CPTED Professional Designation from the National Institute of Crime Prevention and is also certified as a Master Home Environmentalist by the American Lung Association.
 She is passionate about sharing CPTED philosophies and strategies with others to reduce blight and crime and improve community safety throughout Shelby County.
 A Baltimore native, Janine lives in Memphis’ University District with her spouse, Tk Buchanan, and their teenaged daughter.

 Joe E. Gurley, II